 Referral Order Panels can be both challenging and rewarding and this is a role that would be beneficial to those wishing to gain experience of working with young people.

 The Youth Offending Team in Leeds have produced some short videos about volunteering with a YOS, if you would find it helpful to increase your understanding of the volunteering roles we currently have on offer then you might find it helpful to have a look.
 The videos can be found here:

-We are currently not recruiting for volunteers.
-If you would like to be informed when we are recruiting, please contact your Local Suffolk YOS Office.
+We are currently recruiting for volunteers in July / August 2015.
+Please contact your Local Suffolk YOS Office.